asanoviskhak/alipp/README.md

 ## Getting Started

-To start using Alipp, follow these simple steps:
+To start using Alipp with REPL, follow these simple steps:

-1. Install the Alipp compiler by running the following command:
+1. Pull this repository to your local machine by running the following command:

     ```
-    TOWRITE
+    git clone git@github.com:asanoviskhak/alipp.git
     ```

-2. Create a new Alipp file with the `.alip` extension.
+2. Run main.go file:

+    ```
+    go run main.go
+    ```

 3. Write your Alipp code using the familiar JavaScript syntax, but with Kyrgyz keywords and variable names.

-4. Compile your Alipp code to JavaScript by running the following command:

       ```
+      бер облустарСаны = 7;
+      ```
+Currently, the REPL will only show the corresponding tokens of the input code.
+The next steps will be to implement the parser and the interpreter to run the code.

+(coming soon) 4.
+Compile your Alipp code to JavaScript by running the following command:

+    ```
     TOWRITE
     ```

-5. Use the generated JavaScript file in your projects, just like any other JavaScript file.
+(coming soon) 5.
+Use the generated JavaScript file in your projects, just like any other JavaScript file.

 ## Example